murkl/arch-os/modules/installer/README.md

 ## Writing a Task

-A folder under `tasks/`, holding `task.yaml` and `task.sh`.
+A folder under the stage it runs in, holding `task.yaml` and `task.sh`.
 Oak runs the script in a shell that already carries `module.sh` and an `ERR` trap, so it needs no shebang, no `set -e` and no error handling.

 ```
-# tasks/thing/task.sh
+# tasks/@system/thing/task.sh
 simulating && return 0

 chroot_pacman_install git base-devel